wassname/LoRA_are_lie_detectors/research_log.md

 - so make encoder output latent*tokens_per_layer and then we can just rearrange?

 oh they put channels first for z_Q . oh wait that's just for the decoder, I want them the other way around

+TODO: also I should compress layers!
+And maybe I need to take the diff too? well I shouldn't since they are already residual?

+also removed relu from end of encoder